mekza/algoliasearch-client-readme-generator/include/templates/README.md

 <%#    ************************** INTRO ********************************** %>

 [Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.
-Algolia's Search API makes it easy to deliver a great search experience in your websites and mobile applications by providing:

- * REST and JSON based API
- * Search against infinite attributes from a single search box
- * Instant search as you type experience
- * Relevance and popularity ranking
- * Global language support
- * Typo tolerance in any language
- * Smart highlighting
- * Facet as you type
- * Geo awareness
- * 99.99% SLA
- * First class data security

 <% if cmd? -%>
 Our command line API client is a small wrapper around CURL to make it easier to use the [Algolia Search REST API](http://www.algolia.com/doc/rest_api).